-This is a contribution to the "Guide for Best Practices on Ocean Alkalinity Enhancement Research".
-We thank our funders the ClimateWorks Foundation and the Prince Albert II of Monaco Foundation.
-Thanks are also due to the Villefranche Oceanographic Laboratory for supporting the lead authors' meeting in January 2023.
+Acknowledgements.
+We thank the Ocean Acidification and other ocean Changes - Impacts and Solutions (OACIS), an initiative of the Prince Albert II of Monaco Foundation, for its support throughout the project.
+We extend our gratitude to the Villefranche Oceanographic Laboratory for supporting the meeting of the lead authors in January 2023.
 We are grateful to Gwenaelle Moncoiffé of British Oceanographic Data Centre (Liverpool, United Kingdom) for her tremendous contributions to writing the sections on controlled vocabularies, and European data management activities.
-We thank Dr. Patrick Hogan and Dr. Scott Cross of NOAA National Centers for Environmental Information for providing excellent comments during the internal review process.
-We also thank Liem Nguyen and Atharva Bhalke of University of Maryland for helping create the corresponding webpages for Tables 4, 5, 7, and 8.
-Funding for L-QJ was from NOAA Ocean Acidification Program (OAP, Project ID: 21047) and NOAA National Centers for Environmental Information (NCEI) through a NOAA Cooperative Institute for Satellite Earth System Studies (CISESS) grant (NA19NES4320002) at the Earth System Science Interdisciplinary Center (ESSIC), University of Maryland.
-AVS acknowledges support from ClimateWorks for natural analogs to ocean alkalinity enhancement, and from the Locking away Ocean Carbon in the Northeast Shelf and Slope (LOC-NESS) project funded by the Carbon to Sea Initiative.
-DB was funded by the Ocean Acidification and other ocean Changes - Impacts and Solutions (OACIS) Initiative (Project grant number 4000.1-1) of the Prince Albert II of Monaco Foundation.
-KF acknowledges funding from the Natural Sciences and Engineering Research Council of Canada (NSERC)'s Discovery and Alliance Programs, and the Ocean Alk-Align project funded by Carbon to Sea.
+We thank Patrick Hogan and Scott Cross of NOAA National Centers for Environmental Information for providing excellent comments during the internal review process.
+We also thank Liem Nguyen and Atharva Bhalke of University of Maryland for helping create the corresponding web pages for Tables 4, 5, 7, and 8.

+Funding for Li-Qing Jiang was from NOAA Ocean Acidification Program (OAP, Project ID: 21047) and NOAA National Centers for Environmental Information (NCEI) through a NOAA Cooperative Institute for Satellite Earth System Studies (CISESS) grant (NA19NES4320002) at the Earth System Science Interdisciplinary Center (ESSIC), University of Maryland.
+Adam V. Subhas acknowledges support from ClimateWorks for natural analogs to ocean alkalinity enhancement, and from the Locking away Ocean Carbon in the Northeast Shelf and Slope (LOC-NESS) project funded by the Carbon to Sea Initiative.
+Daniela Basso was funded by the Ocean Acidification and other ocean Changes - Impacts and Solutions (OACIS) Initiative (Project grant number 4000.1-1) of the Prince Albert II of Monaco Foundation.
+Katja Fennel acknowledges funding from the Natural Sciences and Engineering Research Council of Canada (NSERC)'s Discovery and Alliance Programs, and the Ocean Alk-Align project funded by Carbon to Sea.